joestubbs/coe379l-fa25/docs/unit02/model_quality.rst

 This will be useful for imbalanced datasets.
 We can look at a specific example to make things concrete.

-Suppose we have dataset with 100 samples and a "rare" class where only 5 samples are in the class (so, 95 samples are not in the class).
+Suppose we have a dataset with 100 samples and a "rare" class where only 5 samples are in the class (so, 95 samples are not in the class).
 Let's further suppose we have a model that makes a 50-50 guess as to whether the sample is in the class.
 Even in the best possible case, this model will get all 5 samples correct and 45 samples wrong.
 Therefore, the TP, FP, and FN will be: